16 Healthiest Starbucks Foods to Order in 2025

 • Spicy Falafel Pocket

-• Everything Bagel With Avocado Spread
+• Everything Bagel with Avocado Spread

 • Siete Lime Grain-Free Tortilla Chips